This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 hard drives used today:

-If you use physical servers in an on-prem data center, then you typically use hard drives that
+If you use physical servers in an on-prem data center, you typically use hard drives that are physically

-are physically attached to those servers.
-A deep-dive on hard drive technology is beyond the scope of this book.
+attached to those servers.
+A deep dive on hard drive technology is beyond the scope of this blog post series.
 All

 I’ll say for now is that you’ll want to look into different types of hard drives (e.g., magnetic, SSD), hard drive